Research Focus Areas

 Natural Resources Research

-CARS is well-known for its research in natural resources and this has tremendously helped to attract high quality graduate students to the College.
-Active natural resource research projects include:
+Research in natural resources areas helps attract high quality graduate students to the college.
+Active projects include:

 - Atlantic sturgeon in the Delaware River: contemporary population status and identification of spawning areas